Highlights of Northern Norway

 Sorrisniva Igloo HotelThe first ice hotel in Norway to be built entirely of snow and ice

 There are many domestic airports throughout Northern Norway and all have good connections to Oslo and other main hub airports.
-There are some direct flights into some of the more commonly visited airports such as Tromsø all year round.
-Ferry transport as well as bus and train services are also available to destinations further north and south.
+There are some direct flights into some of the more commonly visited airports such as Tromsø and Alta all year round.
+For some of the more challenging areas to navigate such as the Lofoten Islands there are a variety of options such as ferry transport as well as private boats.
+Throughout the country there is a good bus route and train services are also available to destinations further north and south and cross border in some locations.

 The weather in Northern Norway has an average winter temperature of -2.2°C rising to 15.3°C in the summer which makes Northern Norway an excellent place to visit year-round.